weliveindetail/blog/_posts/2017-09-07-llvm-expected-differentiation.markdown

 There are good reasons for and against the use of C++ Exceptions.
 The lack of good alternatives, however, is often considered a strong argument _for_ them.
 Exception-free codebases just too easily retrogress to archaic error code passing.
 If your project doesn't go well with Exceptions, it can be a terrible trade-off.

-This is the second post in a series that presents a solution recently introduced to the LLVM libraries.
+This post is the second in a series presenting the rich error handling implementation introduced to the LLVM libraries recently.
 In order to make it usable for third parties, I provide a stripped-down version:
 [https://github.com/weliveindetail/llvm-expected](https://github.com/weliveindetail/llvm-expected).

 ### Alexandrescu's Expected&lt;T&gt;